 In December 2010, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with MidCap Financial, LLC ("MidCap") pursuant to which the Company borrowed \$10 million (the "Term Loan") from MidCap.
 In March 2011, as the Company had anticipated, the Company amended the Loan Agreement and borrowed an additional \$5 million from General Electric Capital Corporation ("GECC") (collectively with MidCap, the "Lenders") to increase the amount owed under the Term Loan to \$15 million.
 No additional advances are available under the Loan Agreement.
 The Term Loan accrues interest at a fixed annual interest rate equal to the greater of (i) the sum of (A) the LIBOR Rate (as defined in the Loan Agreement) plus (B) 6.25%; or (ii) a minimum rate of 9.50%.
-Interest on the Term n -

-Loan is payable monthly and principal is due in 27 equal consecutive monthly installments commencing on October 1, 2011.
-The Company has an option exercisable through September 28, 2011 to extend the interest-only period by 6 months which, if exercised, would make the principal due in 21 equal consecutive monthly installments commencing on April 1, 2012.
-Notwithstanding the foregoing, all unpaid principal and accrued interest with respect to the Term Loan is due and payable on the earlier of (A) December 30, 2013 or (B) the date that the Term Loan otherwise becomes due and payable under the terms of the Loan Agreement.
+In September 2011, the Company exercised an option to extend the interest-only period by 6 months from October 1, 2011 to April 1, 2012.
+Interest on the Term Loan is payable monthly and principal is due in 22 equal consecutive monthly installments commencing on April 1, 2012.
+All unpaid principal and accrued interest with respect to the Term Loan is due and payable on the earlier of (A) December 30, 2013 or (B) the date that the Term Loan otherwise becomes due and payable under the terms of the Loan Agreement.
 The Company may prepay all, but not less than all, of the Term Loan subject to a prepayment premium of 1% in year three, 2% in year two, and 4% in year one of the original principal amount of the Term Loan.

 The obligations of the Company under the Loan Agreement are secured by a first priority lien upon and security interest in substantially all of the Company's existing and after-acquired assets, excluding its intellectual property assets.
 Under the Loan Agreement, the Company is subject to specified affirmative and negative covenants customary for financings of this type.
 The Loan Agreement provides that, upon the occurrence of certain specified events of default customary for financings of this type, the Company's obligations under the Loan Agreement may be automatically accelerated, whereupon the Company's obligations under the Loan Agreement shall be immediately due and payable.
-At June 30, 2011, the Company believes it is in compliance with the Loan Agreement.
+At September 30, 2011, the Company believes it is in compliance with the Loan Agreement.

 Upon repayment of the Term Loan in full, the Company is also obligated to make a final payment fee of \$0.5 million ("Final Payment") which the Company is accreting ratably over the term of the Term Loan to interest expense.
-At June 30, 2011 and December 31, 2010, the Company had \$0.2 million in capitalized deferred financing costs incurred in connection with the Term Loan and is amortizing these costs over the term of the Term Loan to interest expense.
-Interest expense on the Term Loan including the accretion of the Final Payment and amortization of the deferred financing costs was \$0.4 million and \$0.7 million for the three and six months ended June 30, 2011, respectively.
+At September 30, 2011 and December 31, 2010, the Company had \$0.2 million in capitalized deferred financing costs incurred in connection with the Term Loan and is amortizing these costs over the term of the Term Loan to interest expense.
+Interest expense on the Term Loan including the accretion of the Final Payment and amortization of the deferred financing costs was \$0.4 million and \$1.2 million for the three and nine months ended September 30, 2011, respectively.